 Designing assets to boost Shopify sales

-With design, consistency is the name of the game.
+With the design, consistency is the name of the game.
 While you don’t want to use the exact same designs across your paid ads, organic social posts, and your website, you’ll want to ensure your design is telling a story.

 If you’re using stock photography, use images from the same photographer (or images of the same stock model) for a consistent look and feel across different channels.
 Taking your own photography is a great way to ensure you keep the same look and feel throughout the customer journey.
 This doesn’t mean you have to hire a photographer to snap your product and lifestyle pics—your phone likely has a great quality camera attached to it.

 As you start to see Shopify sales roll in and your follower count rise on social media, you can even run giveaways or contests to encourage your community to submit their own photos of your products.
-This is a quick and cheap way to get user generated content (UGC) which you can then post to your channels.
+This is a quick and cheap way to get user-generated content (UGC) which you can then post to your channels.

 I know what you’re thinking here—how do I keep UGC consistent with my branding?
 The answer lies in filtering your photos.
-Consider using an app like VSCO, and choose a filter (or grouping of filters) that fits in with your brand, then apply those filters to your photos to keep them consistent.
+Consider using an app like VSCOfootnote 2, and choose a filter (or grouping of filters) that fits in with your brand, then apply those filters to your photos to keep them consistent.

 When sourcing—or taking your own—photos, think about the different platforms on which your photography will appear.
 To save time and money, take more photos than you think you need, and consider orientation (landscape vs. portrait) as well as where your photography will be featured.